Luos-io/Documentation/src/pages/high/ros/ros1.md

 ## 3. Initialize the bridge

-The bridge has it own workspace that is to be compiled with colcon (ROS 2):
+The bridge has its own workspace that is to be compiled with colcon (ROS 2):
 ```
 mkdir -p ~/ros1_bridge_ws/src
 cd ~/ros1_bridge_ws/src